Is There a Difference Between Ayurveda and Naturopathy?

 If you have never heard of Ayurveda, you may wonder how it is different to Naturopathy and what its benefits are.
 Ayurveda and Naturopathy have many similar principles to each other.
 By taking a holistic and natural approach to the body and its ailments, Ayurveda and Naturopathy both look to heal the body naturally and in harmony with nature.
 If you are looking for Naturopathy in Melbourne, Ayurveda and the Ayurclinic can help you.

 The word “Naturopathy” comes from the Latin root for birth (“natura”), and the Greek root for suffering (“pathos”).
 As far back as Ancient Greece in 400BC, Hippocrates, the Ancient Greek “Father of Medicine,” is said to have been the first advocate of naturopathic medicine.

 Naturopathy as a form of alternative medicine has its roots in Europe in the 18th and 19th centuries.
-Naturopaths considered the practice a broad discipline, focusing on the body’s spirit and holistic health.
+Naturopaths in Melbourne and everywhere else considered the practice a broad discipline, focusing on the body’s spirit and holistic health.
 This included the use of herbal medicine, homeopathy and the elimination of negative food and drink from one’s diet.

 History of Ayurveda